homalg-project/CddInterface/README.md

 [CddInterface](https://homalg-project.github.io/CddInterface/) is a gap interface with the C package [Cddlib ](https://www.inf.ethz.ch/personal/fukudak/cdd_home/) which among other things can translate between H,V- representations of a polyhedron P and solve linear programming problems over P, i.e. a problem of maximizing and minimizing a linear function over P. A list of all available operations can be found in the [manual.pdf](https://github.com/homalg-project/CddInterface/releases/latest/download/manual.pdf).

-# Install
+# Prerequisites

-Make sure you can update "configure" scriptes by installing `autoconf`
+Make sure you can update "configure" scriptes by installing `autoconf`:

+    sudo apt-get update
     sudo apt-get install autoconf

+You also need the package `libgmp-dev`:

+    sudo apt-get install libgmp-dev

+Moreover, you need the package `libtool`:

+    sudo apt-get install libtool

-## Simple
+## Simple installation

 For a simplyfied installation, try the following two commands in the main CddInterface directory